 - Science: Students have many hands-on opportunities for exploration of science in project-based classes.
 The general science studies of fifth graders provide an introduction to chemistry and living things with an emphasis on botany, including a year-long gardening project.
 Sixth graders study our physical earth (geology, meteorology, oceanography, astronomy), while our seventh graders receive an introduction to biology.
 Eighth grade students receive a unit of credit for physical science, an introduction to chemistry and physics.

 - Social Studies: There are many opportunities for group and independent project work in social studies classes.
-Fifth graders study various topics such as early world exploration, South American civilizations, feudal Japan, Native Americans, westward expansion, and the Civil War.
+Fifth graders begin a study of the history of our world.
 Our sixth grade students focus their studies on the history of America from the perspective of our state.
 Seventh graders use a research and project-focused class to study the geography of the world.
 Eighth grade students, in Global Studies, study the history of our world through the Renaissance.

 - English: Oakbrook’s language arts curriculum focuses on four areas.
 Reading Comprehension is built through the purposeful teaching of reading strategies and text analysis of works of classic authors as well as contemporary authors.
 Vocabulary is increased through contextual study and through the instruction of vocabulary-building strategies.
 Writing is developed though assignments which relate to selections read in the literature text.
 Supporting an opinion, comparison/contrast, and research skills are emphasized.
 Grammar is consistently addressed through reading/writing assignments as an integral part of the clear communication of ideas.

 - Technology: Fifth, sixth, and seventh grade students attend computer class two or three times a week.
 Students become more proficient at using computer tools and learning to apply those tools in the classroom.
 In addition to the computer lab, students use iPads to access most of their textbooks and use various Apps to enhance their productivity and understanding.
-Students also may choose robotics class as an elective and/or be a member of the robotics team.
+Students also may participate in graphic design or choose robotics class as an elective and/or be a member of the robotics team.

-- Fine Arts: All students have the opportunity to explore their visual and/or performing arts interests in classes such as band, chorus, art, graphic design, and dance.
-Students in Middle School may also audition for our annual fall play and/or spring musical.
+- Fine Arts: All students have the opportunity to explore their visual and/or performing arts interests in classes such as band, chorus, drama, art, graphic design, and dance.
+Students in Middle School may also audition for our annual spring musical.

 - Physical Education: All Middle School students have the opportunity to participate in fitness as an elective class.
 Students are also encouraged to be an active member of one (or more) of the school’s sports teams.